poptcorn/poptcorn.github.io/pages/post4.md

 This should hopefully help to find completely unrelated movies which share high-information descriptors, for example the words "planet" and "laser" are both used in the unconnected films:

+Howard the Duck (1986) | Plan 9 (2015)
 ![howard the duck](../assets/post4/howardtheduck.jpg) | ![plan 9](../assets/post4/plan9.jpg)

 However, there are also some foibles, for example these two films are closest neighbors by the token analysis, because the token "Deckard" is extremely rare:

+Blade Runner (1982) | Furious 7 (2015)
 ![blade runner](../assets/post4/bladerunner.jpg) | ![furious 7](../assets/post4/furious7.jpg)

 The token similarity is then renormalized by dividing by the maximum possible token similarity in the data, so the token distance between any two films is now a value between zero and one.

-We finally add similarity factors for the rating and release date, so that the engine will have some weight for similarly rated and released films.
-We use a square root and a square power for the vote and date differences, respectively (so it will more sharply discriminate between similarly rated films, and less sharply between similar release dates):
+I finally add similarity factors for the rating and release date, so that the engine will have some weight for similarly rated and released films.
+I use a square root and a square power for the vote and date differences, respectively (so it will more sharply discriminate between similarly rated films, and less sharply between similar release dates):

 ![vote function](../assets/post4/vote_fn.png) | ![date function](../assets/post4/date_fn.png)